A. J. Mleczko: Playing career

 Mleczko attended New Canaan Country School and is a graduate of The Taft School in Watertown, Connecticut.
 Mleczko played college hockey at Harvard University, where she led the Crimson to a national title in 1999.
 That same year she became the second winner of the Patty Kazmaier Award, which is awarded annually to the best female college ice hockey player in the United States.
 On September 24, 2002, she was inducted into the New England Women's Hall of Fame.

+Mleczko was inducted on June 20, 2019, into the National Polish-American Sports Hall of Fame located in Troy, Michigan.
+Her paternal great-grandparents were Polish immigrants.

+Broadcasting career

-She is a hockey commentator for the NHL on ESPN and MSG Networks.
-She previously worked for the NHL on NBC, where she became the first woman to commentate for an NHL playoff game.
+She is the #3 color commentator for ESPN/ABC, teaming with play-by-play announcer Mike Monaco. and both lead game and studio analyst MSG Networks NHL broadcasts for the New York Islanders.
+She previously worked for the NHL on NBC, where she became the first woman to commentate for an NHL game, including playoffs.
 Additionally, she hosts the On the Bus With Cammi & AJ podcast with former teammate Cammi Granato.

-Mleczko was inducted on June 20, 2019 into the National Polish-American Sports Hall of Fame located in Troy, Michigan.
-Her paternal great-grandparents were Polish immigrants.
+Furthermore, she also called five women's hockey games at the Winter Olympic games for NBC Sports.